StaveDahl/emacs/README.md

 `bash`, `getopt`, `curl`, `grep`, `python3`

-You probably already have them.
+You probably have this already, but if not:

+    $ sudo apt install curl util-linux python3 emacs-

 ## Installation